WindOfNature/Nested-Learning/README.md

 Chunk-wise updates follow NL dual-form scheduling (Sec.
 8.2):
 - Signals for a chunk are computed *before* updates.
 - Projection updates and memory updates can use different chunk sizes.
+Keys/queries are L2-normalized by default, and local convolutions use a window size of 4.

+### Hope
+Hope applies the self-modifying Titans (or attention variant) before the CMS chain to match Figure 5 and Eq.
+94–97.

 ### Hope-Attention
 Hope-Attention replaces the Titans block with a softmax attention module.